LucasCampos/VideoRecorder/README.md

 g++ sourceCode.cpp -lopencv_highgui -lopencv_core -lGL
 ```

 To compile the example, GLFW is required.
+There are two source codes, one for GLFW2, another for GLFW3.

 #Restrictions